cameronmaske/pytest-vscode/README.md

 ⚠️ This is currently in development (un-published), so most likely won't work. ⚠️

-This extensions adds autodisovery and autocomplete support for pytest fixtures to VS Code.
+A VS Code extensions that adds IntelliSense support for pytest fixtures.

 ![feature X](demo.gif)